Roadside Pollinator Program

 See you at the Burr Oak!

-SteveBaumann almost 2 years ago
+SteveBaumann over 2 years ago

 I love the idea.
 It will look really great in a few years.
 My issues is safety.
 I live off of discovery parkway exit.
 It is absolutely impossible to see if a car if you cross via ponderosa.
 Also going right on red from the highway exit is not safe.
 I think clearly those two spots would help the safety my neighbors and students traveling to school these routes.

-Melissa almost 2 years ago
+Melissa over 2 years ago

 While this is a well-intentioned program, it creates a very dangerous situation along Scott Blvd, in particular in the Georgetown area.
 The vegetation blocks the view of oncoming traffic making it virtually impossible to turn left either out of or onto Georgetown.
 Coming out of Georgetown it is very hard to see Northbound traffic.
 Also, when turning left into Georgetown from Scott the elevation of the southbound lanes combined with the vegetation creates a very, very dangerous blindspot.
 There is a lot of traffic in this area in the summertime due to the ball fields.
 The situation has gotten so bad that we have to drive down Georgetown to Louisville and then over to Smith Drive to catch the light on Scott if we are going left.
 I'm all about our bee friends but I think our human safety is more important.
 There are stretches of road where this is a lovely addition, but the Scott/Georgetown corridor is not one.
 We are so close to the Bonnie View Nature area, can't that be sufficient?
 I implore you to drive out here and witness this yourself.

-Rebecca Bradshaw almost 2 years ago
+Rebecca Bradshaw over 2 years ago

 This is a terrible, terrible idea.
 If you have looked at the comments on your "Columbia Public Works" Facebook account on your recent posts, you will see that the majority of citizens are NOT in favor of placing pollinator zones in the middle of and on the sides of busy thoroughfares.
 First and foremost, it is unsafe.
 Vehicles cannot turn safely, rodents, snakes, ticks are enticed to live in the tall grass/weeds, etc. The median on Stadium, right at 63, in front of Zaxby's is so tall, that traffic turning onto North 63 cannot see oncoming traffic.